Traubert/FiNer-rules/finer-readme.md

 ## Availability & Use

-The most recent distribution of `finnish-tagtools` (v.1.3 / November 2018) for UNIX/Linux can be found [here](http://urn.fi/urn:nbn:fi:lb-201811143).
-Major changes from version 1.1 are listed in the resource's [Metashare entry](http://urn.fi/urn:nbn:fi:lb-201811141).
+A zip package containing **finnish-tagtools 1.3.1** (December 2018) for UNIX/Linux is available for download [here](http://urn.fi/urn:nbn:fi:lb-201811143).
+Major changes from previous versions are listed in the resource's [Metashare entry](http://urn.fi/urn:nbn:fi:lb-201811141).
 This package includes `finnish-nertag`, which implements a pipeline in which FiNER is the ner-tagging stage.
-The user can install the tools on their system or run them in the local directory without installing.
+Users can install the tools on their systems or run them in the local directory without installing.

-A dated online demo version with limited functionality is available for use [here](http://korp.csc.fi/cgi-bin/fintag/fintag.py).
+An online demo version of `finnish-tagtools` is available for use [here](http://195.148.30.97/cgi-bin/fintag.py).

 [CSC](http://csc.fi/) users can also use a pre-installed version of FiNER on the [Taito](http://research.csc.fi/taito-user-guide) supercluster and [Mylly](http://www.kielipankki.fi/tuki/mylly/).